renebarto/baremetal/doc/tutorials/01-setting-up-for-development.md

 ## Compiler toolchain {#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_COMPILER_TOOLCHAIN}

+We're going to cover the toolchain to build our code.

 In order to perform a cross-build (building on one machine to create code that runs on a different target machine), we will need a so-called toolchain.
 This is the complete set of compilers, assemblers, linkers, etc. to build binaries for the target platform.

-When building for a specific OS, we also need a sysroot, simply said a SDK, that contains all header files and libraries to compile and link with for the specific OS installation.
+When building for a specific OS, we also need a sysroot, simply put an SDK, that contains all header files and libraries to compile and link with for the specific OS installation.
 This requires all libraries needed to build the SW to be present in the sysroot, otherwise we clearly cannot build the SW.
-However, since we're going build for baremetal, the only libraries we'll need is the compiler's set of libraries.
+However, since we're going to build for bare metal, the only libraries we'll need is the compiler's set of libraries.
 So no sysroot is needed.
 The whole idea is that we are going to add library code ourselves.
-If however we would build against the Raspberry Pi OS for example, a sysroot would be needed.
+If however we would build against e.g. the Raspberry Pi OS, a sysroot would be needed.

 For the toolchain, we're going to choose the GNU toolchain for ARM64.
 It is possible to use Clang for this as well, but we'll not cover that here.